fpgaprince/rtd/docs/source/sequential.rst

     Takes advantage of the cascading capability of SRLC-type primitives Attempts to take advantage of this cascading capability if the rest of the design uses some intermediate positions of the Shift Register

+    serial in serial out.
+    parallel in serial out
+    serial in parallel out
+    parallel in parallel out

+    because the bits, or vectors are shift with each clock or flop. you can think of it as a delay. if we were doing serial in serial out. the number of flops chained together results in the total cycle delay imposed on the signal.

+    serial in parallel out shift register, is like a serial to parallel "word" converter. maybe like something in a SPI or i2c. as things are sent serail. you'll have to collect bits and then present words words can be 8bit 12bit 14bit 24, 32 whatever..

+    or parallel to serial is like a serializer. you present a 32bit word, and transmit it one bit at a time. maybe you're word is 64, 128 512 etc..

 Counters
 ##########################